marcsolanadal/resume/resume-front-end.md

 - Maintained a large monorepo configuration for more than 50 people across several teams.
 Used *Webpack* and *Nx*.
 - Implemented the brokerage feature for a client in the banking sector.
 Used *Angular 10*, *Typescript*, *RxJs*, *Transloco*, and *Storybook*.
 - Conducted ceremonies as a Scrum master backup.
 Used *Agile*, *Scrum*, and *SAFe*.
-- Assesed front-end knowledge of candidates in more than 30 *technical interviews*.
+- Assessed front-end knowledge of candidates in more than 30 *technical interviews*.

 <div class="experience">
 <div class="job-title">Front-End Developer</div>